 Wear Your Voice is an intersectional feminist magazine centering the voices of Black & brown queer women, femmes, trans & non binary people.
 We prioritize the perspectives of LGBTQIA+ Black and brown folks because it is crucial to ensure that our perspectives have a platform where our creative contributions and ideas are honored.

 What are we looking for?
 If you want to write about pop-culture, news, sexuality, queer culture, gender, (mental) health, race, body politics, and more through an intersectional lens, then you’re at the right place!
 We are looking for nuanced and incisive critiques.
-We appreciate everything from love letters about Rihanna, to how environmental racism impacts marginalized folks.
 Essays, listicles, Q&As and reported pieces are welcome and we accept pieces from new writers as much as we do seasoned writers.

 Maintaining a safe space for marginalized people: Before pitching and while writing any drafts, be aware of ableist language, here is a useful resource for everyone, especially writers and editors.
 If your piece or pitch includes descriptions of violence and trauma, please include a trigger warning for our editors.

-How to pitch: We prefer detailed pitches over drafts.
+How to pitch: We only accept pitches, not complete drafts.
 If you are new to pitching, please answer the basics:

 - What is your piece about?